 - Water – stay hydrated, it can get quite hot

-- Cooler – if you bring them make sure you have space to stow them
+- Cooler – if you bring them make sure you have space to stow them, or get a floating one!

 - Sturdy bags you don’t mind getting wet – to store food & drinks (tie food away from water and submerge beer bag in water)